Precision Therapeutics for Genetic Obesities

 CLINICAL CANDIDATE: CTX-B

-• the absence of any therapy targeted to this particular segment of genetic obesity;
+• The absence of any therapy targeted to this particular segment of genetic obesity;

 Our Pipeline